truffle-box/optimism-bridge-box/README.md

 ## Messaging Demo

 Included is a helper [script](/scripts/deploy.mjs) that facilitates the full compilation, migration, and bridging of messages between Kovan and Optimism Kovan.
 To use it, you will need testnet ETH on those networks.
 Use [a faucet](https://community.optimism.io/docs/useful-tools/faucets/) to receive some.
+Additionally, you will need to [add the Optimism addon](https://blog.infura.io/post/infura-launches-support-for-optimistic-ethereum) to your Infura account.

-Once you have some ETH on each network, run:
+Once youre ready, run:

 ```bash
 yarn deploy